syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/query-builder/EJ2_ASP.NETCORE/columns.md

 The column definitions are used as the [`dataSource`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilder.html#Syncfusion_EJ2_QueryBuilder_QueryBuilder_DataSource) schema in the Query Builder.
 This plays a vital role in rendering column values.
 The query builder operations such as create or delete conditions and create or delete groups are performed based on the column definitions.
 The [`field`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilderColumn.html#Syncfusion_EJ2_QueryBuilder_QueryBuilderColumn_Field) property of the [`columns`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilder.html#Syncfusion_EJ2_QueryBuilder_QueryBuilder_Columns) is necessary to map the data source values in the query builder columns.

-> If the column field is not specified in the data source, the column values will be empty.
+N> If the column field is not specified in the data source, the column values will be empty.

 ## Auto generation